-- This measure is related to the following measures: - NQF #3534 30-Day All-cause Risk Standardized Mortality Odds Ratio Following Transcatheter Aortic Valve Replacement (TAVR) - The developer indicated that they would like to retire NQF #3534 to avoid confusion between the two measures (NQF#3534 and NQF #3610). - A Standing Committee member inquired whether mortality would still be reported separately on the planned website as there is no harder endpoint than mortality.
-The Standing Committee member also noted that sometimes composite measures with softer endpoints end up overwhelming mortality. - The developer indicated that the planned public reporting would only include the risk-standardized score for the overall composite.
+- This measure is related to the following measures: - NQF #3534 30-Day All-cause Risk Standardized Mortality Odds Ratio Following Transcatheter Aortic Valve Replacement (TAVR) - A Standing Committee member inquired whether mortality would still be reported separately on the planned website as there is no harder endpoint than mortality.
+The Standing Committee member also noted that sometimes composite measures with softer endpoints end up overwhelming mortality. - The developer indicated that the planned public reporting would only include the riskstandardized score for the overall composite.
 The developer felt that the public needed to be able to digest the data and that one score was clearer. - The Standing Committee member further noted that from a usability standpoint, sites would need to know how they compare on components to know how to address improvements.
 The developer clarified that the sites would see all endpoints on their outcomes report.
-The Standing Committee did not raise any issues.

-6. Standing Committee Recommendation for Endorsement: Yes-17; No-0 (denominator = 17)

-7. Public and Member Comment

-8. Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X
+The Standing Committee did not raise any issues. - 6.
+Standing Committee Recommendation for Endorsement: Total votes: 17; Yes-17; No-0 - 7.
+Public and Member Comment - 8.
+Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X - 9.
+Appeals

-9. Appeals